Invariance of cosmological number counts under disformal transformations: Background and perturbed quantities

 we can obtain a generalised relation between the energy-momentum tensor components, i.e., the energy density and the pressure in the two frames in terms of the kinetic term $X$ as \cite{Chiba:2020mte}

 where $\xi_1$ and $\xi_2$ are given by

 where $\mathcal{A}_{,X}=\partial\mathcal{A}/\partial X$.
-However, in order to preserve the Lorentzian signature of the metric, the dependence on $X$ is often done away with \cite{Zumalacarregui:2012us,Bettoni:2013diz}.
-Also for our purpose, the computation of number counts requires only the density and volume perturbations, so we can neglect the pressure term above.
-Then we find
+However, the dependence on $X$ is often done away with because it introduces a metric dependence in the conformal factor which brings extra terms that the standard scalar-tensor theory fails to accommodate.
+Also, if we wish to extend the formalism to Horndeski theory, for example, the Horndeski structure is seen to be invariant only when the $X$ dependence is dropped \cite{Zumalacarregui:2012us,Bettoni:2013diz}.
+Moreover, for our purpose, the computation of number counts requires only the density and volume perturbations, so we can neglect the pressure term above.
+Then we find \be \xi_1=\alpha\mathcal{A}^{-5/2}=\frac{\alpha_T}{\alpha_L^5}\quad\text{and}\quad \xi_2 =0 \ee These equations simply follow from the fact that $\alpha_T=\sqrt{\mathcal{A}-\mathcal{B}\dot\phi^2}=\sqrt{\mathcal{A}-2\mathcal{B}X}$, since $2X=-{\nabla}_\mu \phi{\nabla}^\mu \phi$.
+The conservation of the energy-momentum tensor $\tilde\nabla^\mu \tilde{T}_{\mu\nu}=0$ in the Jordan frame gives